-This is a new strand of the PGCE Science where you will specialise in Biology.
-If you successfully complete this route will be in a strong position to gain employment as teachers of Biology up to post-18 and general science at least to KS3 and possibly KS4.
+This is a strand of the PGCE Science course where you will specialise in Biology.
+If you successfully complete this route you will be in a strong position to gain employment as teachers of Biology and general science to KS4.

-This course has been designed to train teachers to practice as a subject specialist teacher for the secondary age range (11-16).
+This course has been designed to train teachers to practise as a subject specialist teacher for the secondary age range (11-16).
 You will be assessed against the standards for Qualified Teacher Status (QTS) across the age range.
-You will also often gain experience of the 16 - 18 age range, although they will not be formally assessed in this phase.
+You will also often gain experience of the 16-18 age range, although they will not be formally assessed in this phase.

 This course is active and practical allowing you to develop professional competence through work undertaken in schools and in the university.
 You will work with young people, develop expertise in your specialist subject area, share and discuss educational issues and study relevant educational research.
 The course is just the beginning of what we hope will be a process of continual professional development throughout a challenging and rewarding career.